Italian cuisine: History

 Italian cuisine has developed over the centuries.
 Although the country known as Italy did not unite until the 19th century, the cuisine can claim traceable roots as far back as the 4th century BC.
-Food and culture were very important at that time evident from the cookbook (Apicius) which dates to the first century BC.
+The foundation of Italian cuisine dates back to ancient Rome, where elaborate preparations can be found documented in a cookbook (Apicius).

+However, the fall of the Roman Empire significantly changed Italian cooking, when different cities began to separate and form their own traditions based on climate, local agriculture and trade connections.
 Through the centuries, neighbouring regions, conquerors, high-profile chefs, political upheaval, and the discovery of the New World have influenced its development.
-Italian cuisine started to form after the fall of the Roman Empire, when different cities began to separate and form their own traditions.
 Many different types of bread and pasta were made, and there was a variation in cooking techniques and preparation.

 Trade, the location on the Silk Road, and its routes to Asia also influenced the local development of special dishes.
 Due to the climatic conditions and the different proximity to the sea, different basic foods and spices were available from region to region.
 Regional cuisine is represented by some of the major cities in Italy.
 For example, Milan (in the north of Italy) is known for risottos, Trieste (in the northeast of Italy) is known for multicultural food, Bologna (in the centre of Italy) is known for its tortellini, and Naples (in the south of Italy) is famous for its pizzas.
 There is evidence of the Etruscans making pasta in Italy during the 4th century BC.